Naomi Nagy

 - Examine spontaneously-produced speech, available in various corpora.
 It's important to get practice working with spontaneous speech, not just written texts.

 - Select a dependent variable with a well-defined envelope of variation and with 2 (or more) distinct variants.
-(See Walker 2010, Chapters 2 & 5, for guidance on these concepts.)
+(Find a review these terms in the Tagliamonte textbook.)

 - Start early to find relevant background literature that either reports what is already known about the variable you select or provides motivation for exploring something new.